-Maine Construction Group is contacted via website, email or phone by the client.
+Maine Construction Group is contacted via website, email, or phone by the client.
 Once the inquiry is made, they will set up an initial consultation with the client.
-This consultation will be setup within a week from when the client contacted Maine Construction Group.
+This consultation will be set up within a week from when the client contacted Maine Construction Group.

 All of Maine Construction Group's projects include earthwork.
 Due to the weight of the equipment used, we are constrained by the seasons to get this process started.
-Depending on road postings (where weight restrictions limit travel weight to loads less than 25,000 lbs), most earthwork is limited to May - December.
+Depending on road postings, where weight restrictions limit travel weight to loads less than 25,000 lbs., most earthwork is limited to May - December.

-One the foundation is ready, they begin with the rough framing.
+Once the foundation is ready, they begin with the rough framing.
 The rough framing portion can take 1-2 months to complete so that the house is in a dried in "shell" state.

 Once the shell is secured, all electrical and plumbing rough-ins begin, followed by the wall cavity insulation and wall covering, in most cases, drywall/paint.
 This process can take a month.